My Love For Basketball!

 Do You Have Any Idols In Your Life?
 Click Here!

-Here are some inspirational words I like to fall back on, “Keep Calm ~ Trust In God.”
+Here are some inspirational words I like to fall back on: “Keep Calm ~ Trust In God.”
 There is help for whatever you are struggling with. ~ Bill Greguska

-Hansel Enmanuel Won’t Take NO For An Answer!
+Hansel Enmanuel Won’t Take No for an Answer!

 Jesus looked at them and said, “With man, this is impossible, but with God, all things are possible.”
 Matthew 19:26